 - 1 The course for a jump-off must comprise at least six obstacles (five indoors), except in Table A6 competitions (see Rule 192A).
 The obstacles retain the same numbers as for the first round, but only the obstacles designated for the jump-off on the course plan are to be jumped and they are to be jumped in the order so designated, which need not be the same order as in the preceding round. - 2 If one or more combinations were included in the first round, at least one combination must be included in the jump-off.
-The distances between obstacles forming part of a combination must not be altered, but an obstacle forming part of a combination may be removed. - 3 The shape, type and colour of the obstacles in a jump-off must not be altered and no new obstacles may be introduced, except as provided for in Rules 154.5 and 192A.7. - 4 Obstacles not included in the course should be blanked off, but failure to blank off an obstacle will not preclude the elimination of a competitor for jumping an obstacle not forming part of the course (Rule 256.2). - 5 At least one extra obstacle, which was not included in the first round, may be included in the jump-off (Rule 154.1 applies).
-This obstacle must not be unusual in character and must conform to the height and spread restrictions applicable to other obstacles included in the jump-off.
-It must be separately numbered and erected before the start of the competition and should be blanked off during the first round (Rule 154.4 applies).
+The distances between obstacles forming part of a combination must not be altered, but an obstacle forming part of a combination may be removed. - 3 The shape, type and colour of the obstacles in a jump-off must not be altered and no new obstacles may be introduced, except as provided for in Rules 154.5 and 192A.7. - 4 Obstacles not included in the course should be blanked off, but failure to blank off an obstacle will not preclude the elimination of a competitor for jumping an obstacle not forming part of the course (Rule 256.2). - 5 A maximum of two additional single obstacles may be added to the course of a jump-off (Rule 154.1 applies).
+These obstacles must not be unusual in character and must conform to the height and spread restrictions applicable to other obstacles included in the jump-off.
+They must be separately numbered and erected before the start of the competition and should be blanked off during the first round (Rule 154.4 applies).
+Both obstacles must be on the course during the course inspection or will be built from obstacles of the previous round or rounds; if obstacles from the previous round(s) are built differently or with new obstacle material for the jump-off, they will not count as extra obstacles for the jump-off, providing the change of material has been approved by the Judges and notified to Athletes in the course plan.
+The two additional obstacles may consist of two spread or two vertical obstacles or one spread and one vertical.
+If an obstacle included in the previous round(s) is jumped from the opposite direction in the jump-off, the obstacle is considered as one of the two additional obstacles allowed.
+A vertical in the first or second round may be converted to a spread obstacle or vice-versa in the jump-off, in which case it will be considered one of the two additional obstacles.
+Alternatively, a combination consisting of two verticals in the previous round(s) may be jumped in the opposite direction in the jump-off, in which case the combination constitutes the two additional obstacles allowed in the jump-off.
 Competitors will not be permitted to walk the course a second time before the jump-off.